 Yet, my wonderful man made me this flavoring and tap station for Christmas, complete with a small chalkboard for labeling flavors.
 When he presented this beautiful gift to me, he had written, “My family is symbiotic.”

 It’s hilarious and incredibly sweet.
 I couldn’t bear to erase it… I adore this man.

-I don’t know if you can tell how much I love kombucha… I’ll tell you my absolute favorite thing about this brew is that I have visiting young Iron Hearts who run to the kitchen to get a tiny cup, hold it out to me and ask, “Aun’ Tatie, I have ice an’ ‘bucha?”
-Heart melted.
+I don’t know if you can tell how much I love kombucha, but for sure my absolute favorite thing about this brew is that I have visiting young Iron Hearts who run to the kitchen to get a tiny cup, with their tiny hands hold it out to me, and with their tiny voices ask, “Aun’ Tatie, I have ice an’ ‘bucha?”

 Have you tried second ferment kombucha?
 If you have, what is your favorite flavor?